 On my next visit to Sun Peaks at the end of July, I will be taking in the Alpine Blossom Festival and will update this post with some pretty floral images.
 It’s all about the flowers, isn’t it?

 Where to Stay

-The Village has many hotels and rental accommodations for the year round visitors.
+The Village has many hotels and rental accommodations for year-round visitors.
 On this visit, my stay at the Coast Sundance Lodge was sponsored by Tourism Sun Peaks.
 I had the pleasure of staying on the top floor in a studio suite with a kitchen.
 I had thoughts of never leaving!
 The view was great and my bed was so comfortable.
 If you book one of these suites make sure to take advantage of the gas fireplace and the jet tub!
 It’s situated in the perfect locations for ski-in and ski-out in the winter, and for easy Village access the rest of the year, too.
 Within the Lodge is the popular Bottoms Bar & Grill where I can’t resist getting wings most visits!

 I’m a golfer and Sun Peaks is one of my favourite courses in the area.
 This challenging 18-hole par 72 Graham Cooke course is situated in the valley, so you can spend the day admiring the panoramic mountain views and enjoying the peaceful course.

 Getting to Sun Peaks

 Sun Peaks is in central British Columbia, just a 45-minute drive from Kamloops.
 You can easily fly from Vancouver , Calgary, and Edmonton as well.
 Shuttles are available from the airport to Sun Peaks, as well as car rentals at the airport from Budget, Enterprise, and National.
 Can’t get any easier than that!